yifanwow/saio/README.md

 ### [DevelopPlan](developPlan.md) for two weeks.

 ## Introduction
-This project is designed to enhance the gaming experience for Steam users by creating a dynamic web application that integrates with Steam's API.
-Our aim is to provide a personalized dashboard where users can log in with their Steam accounts and access a wealth of information about their gaming library.
-Key features of the application include displaying user profiles, categorizing games into genres like shooting, adventure, simulation, and casual games, and offering detailed statistics on game usage, such as total playtime and storage requirements.
+This project is a dynamic web application aimed at enhancing the gaming experience for Steam users by providing a personalized dashboard.
+Users can log into the application with their Steam accounts and access extensive information about their gaming libraries.
+The application showcases user profiles, organizes games into various genres like shooting, adventure, simulation, and casual, and offers detailed statistics on game usage including total playtime and storage requirements.

-Through this platform, users will also be able to rate games, view changes in their gaming habits over time, and customize the display of their game libraries through various sorting options.
-The project will leverage modern web technologies to ensure a responsive, intuitive interface that enhances user engagement and provides valuable insights into their gaming trends.
+Key features also include the ability for users to rate games, track changes in their gaming habits over time, and customize the display of their game libraries through different sorting options.
+The application is designed with a clear separation between front-end and back-end; the front-end is built using Node.js and React, ensuring a responsive and intuitive user interface, while the back-end employs Express and utilizes Passport for handling authentication via the Steam API.

-This two-week sprint will focus on setting up the project infrastructure, integrating with the Steam API, developing key features, and preparing for a preliminary deployment.
-Our goal is to create a robust application that not only meets the functional requirements but also delivers a seamless and enjoyable user experience.
+Data management is facilitated through MongoDB, which stores user game data, allowing direct interaction between the front-end user actions and the database.
+The application is deployed using AWS Elastic Beanstalk to ensure robust scalability and performance.

+Looking ahead, there are plans to expand the application by integrating with C# and the .NET framework to create a local application.
+This future enhancement would enable direct reading and writing to Steam directory files, allowing users to synchronize information from the database with their local Steam library, further bridging the gap between web and local gaming environments.

 ![steam](./steam-dashboard/public/img/readme.jpg "steam")

 ### How to test